EsamGhaleb/esamghaleb.github.io/_projects/04-PROCare4Life.md

 Please check the current output of the work on this project in the following items:

 * Esam Ghaleb, Yusuf Can Semerci, and Stylianos Asteriadis.
 2022.
 [Modelling Behaviours of People Living with Neurodegenerative Conditions](https://www.researchgate.net/profile/Esam-Ghaleb-2/publication/361914581_Modelling_Behaviours_of_People_Living_with_Neurodegenerative_Conditions/links/63173f97acd814437f0a6bc1/Modelling-Behaviours-of-People-Living-with-Neurodegenerative-Conditions.pdf).
 In Proceedings of the 15th International Conference on PErvasive Technologies Related to Assistive Environments (PETRA ‘22).
 Association for Computing Machinery, New York, NY, USA, 351–357. https://doi.org/10.1145/3529190.3534721
 * Esam Ghaleb & others.
-Personalized and Dynamic Multimodal Fusion of Behavioural Analysis of People Living with Neurodegenerative Conditions (work under progress)
+Personalized and Dynamic Multimodal Fusion of Behavioural Analysis of People Living with Neurodegenerative Conditions (under submission).
 * Blog Post: [PROCare4Life Sensorial Ecosystem](https://procare4life.eu/news/procare4life-sensorial-ecosystem/)